 Tables which normally show the full list of values as the rows may be displayed with or without the individual rows (format DIS).
 Using format NDIS means that only the requested statistics are output (no distributions).

-Companion shows the values to use for statistics in parentheses (as above using format PSV).
-You can control the decimal places for float entries are by format PSD.
+Furthermore, Companion shows the values to use for statistics in parentheses (as above using format PSV).
+You can also control the decimal places for float entries by format PSD.

 When using these types of entries on your tables the following statistics may be produced: